 by the instructor.

-are not enrolled in English 512-514 or ESL Writing skills may register for the half-unit
+Students who are not enrolled in the classes above may register for the half-unit

 Bldg.
 L (ARC - Academic Resource Center)